Charles Phineas Sherman: Teaching at Yale

 In 1905, Yale Law School Dean Henry Wade Rogers asked Sherman to take over Professor Wheeler's courses when the latter died.
 This was the beginning of Sherman's twelve-year stint at Yale, the longest full-time appointment of his career.
 This was a particularly auspicious year for him in that it also was the year in which he married Miss Julia Rungee.
 In the next year, in addition to teaching three courses on Roman law, Sherman's translation of La Premiere Annee de Droit Roman was published, and he took on the position of Law Librarian at Yale.
-He translation (which he used for his Roman Law I course), was moderately well received by reviewers.
+His translation (which he used for his Roman Law I course), was moderately well received by reviewers.

 Sherman spent ten of these Yale years researching and writing what he called his magnum opus, Roman Law in the Modern World, which was published in 1917.
 In that same year, however, Sherman and other non-tenured Yale law School faculty members were forced out by the new dean, Thomas Swan.